• Skip to primary navigation

 Even non-vegetable lovers won't be able to stop raving about this side dish.

-Sauté some small- to medium-sized carrots in olive oil, and add a dollop of butter, some brown sugar, and balsamic vinegar to create this fantastic item.
+Sauté some small- to medium-sized carrots in olive oil, and add a dollop of butter, some brown sugar, and balsamic vinegar to create this fantastic item - a sauce-forward approach that also works with balsamic chicken side pairings for balanced meals.

 You might want to slice the carrots into thinner pieces if you have only large ones.